XGenerationLab/XiYan-SQL/README.md

-# XiYan-SQL: XiYan-SQL: A Multi-Generator Ensemble Framework for Natural Language to SQL
+# XiYan-SQL: A Multi-Generator Ensemble Framework for Natural Language to SQL